 Knife repair - chips, tips and bends

 We are masters at knife repair.
 Minor repairs are free as part of our service.
-Larger repairs (see details below) cost $5 a knife.
-We love bringing knives back to life after they have spent the last few years unused and languishing in a kitchen drawer.
+Larger repairs cost up to $10 per knife (see details below).
+We specialize in bringing knives back to life after years of continued use.

 - Cheaper - a fully usable knife for a fraction of the cost of a new knife.